Problem writing file 'Socket is not connected' (57)

 ATTO SAS RAID cards like the R680 are not supported, see the bottom of this page for more information.

-All other H6XX models can be used, like the H644 which has one external connector and one internal connector.
+Other H6XX models can be used, like the H644 which has one external connector and one internal connector.
 Also the H608 which can be used with internal LTO drives.

 With a regular SFF-8088 cable you can connect one LTO drive to each connector.